“The artist is nothing without the gift, but the gift is nothing without work.” – Emile Zola

 Who Is Qualified?:

 Emerging and advanced visual artists of all disciplines, as well as writers, and composers, are encouraged to apply for residency at Osage Arts Community.
 We also invite collaborative teams to apply.
-However, students are not eligible.
+MFA or applicable body of work and experience is required.
+However, students without an existing MFA are not eligible.

-At this time, we do not accommodate for performance or production crafts.
+At this time, we do not accommodate for performance or production crafts due to the lack of facilities to accommodate these disciple.

-Our primary criteria is the quality of your body of work and your ability to work in an extremely isolated environment.
+Our primary criteria is the quality of your body of work, your ability to be self directed in your work and located in an isolated rural environment.

 Although preference is given to new applicants, we look forward to seeing artists at Osage on a regular basis as alumni!
 Feel free to update and resubmit your application for review.